asupt/Note-Taker/README.md

 starter files cloned from the project repo

-sample back-end adapted from activity 26
+some back-end adapted from activity 26